 Attend online events

-Many of us are excited for the 50th anniversary of Earth Day, particularly at a time when we might be feeling isolated in the current global pandemic.
-In the true spirit of the day and all it signifies, many organisations are going ahead with Earth Day celebrations—made virtual!
+Many of us are excited for Earth Day, particularly at a time when we might still be feeling isolated.
+In the true spirit of the day and all it signifies, many organisations are going ahead with Earth Day celebrations—either made virtual or livestreamed for convenience!
 This is a great opportunity to connect with a broader community and partake in the global action for our planet.
-There are a number of events being posted online, but a few starting points are NASA’s #EarthDayAtHome and Earth Day Live.
-Both will be running digital events all day on the 22nd April.
-You can also have a look at We Don’t Have Time’s Earth Day conferences: from the 20th to the 25th April, they will be broadcasting live talks and other daily shows with speakers, thinkers and doers from all over the world.